lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 When using shadow DOM there are a few modifications to the standard event system that are important to understand.
 Shadow DOM exists primarily to provide a scoping mechanism in the DOM that encapsulates details about these "shadow" elements.
 As such, events in shadow DOM encapsulate certain details from outside DOM elements.

-Only events dispatched with the [composed](#shadowdom-composed) are are visible outside of a shadow root.
-Non-composed events may only be listened for within the shadow root in which they are dispatched.

-In addition, `composed` events are [retargeted](#shadowdom-retargeting) to appear as if they were dispatched from the element hosting the shadow root.

 ### Understanding composed event dispatching {#shadowdom-composed}

-By default, a bubbling [custom event](#standard-custom-events) dispatched inside shadow DOM will stop bubbling when it reaches the shadow root.
+By default, a [custom event](#standard-custom-events) dispatched inside shadow DOM will not be heard outside the shadow root.
 To make a custom event pass through shadow DOM boundaries, you must set the `composed` flag to `true`.
 It's common to pair `composed` with `bubbles` so that all nodes in the DOM tree can hear the event:

 ```js
 _dispatchMyEvent() {